meta-llama/llama-recipes/recipes/3p_integration/lamini/text2sql_memory_tuning/README.md

 # Tune Llama 3 for text-to-SQL and improve accuracy from 30% to 95%

-This repo and notebook `meta-lamini.ipynb` demonstrate how to tune Llama 3 to generate valid SQL queries and improve accuracy from 30% to 95%.
+This repo and notebook `meta_lamini.ipynb` demonstrate how to tune Llama 3 to generate valid SQL queries and improve accuracy from 30% to 95%.

 In this notebook we'll be using Lamini, and more specifically, Lamini Memory Tuning.

 Lamini is an integrated platform for LLM inference and tuning for the enterprise.
 Lamini Memory Tuning is a new tool you can use to embed facts into LLMs that improves factual accuracy and reduces hallucinations.
 Inspired by information retrieval, this method has set a new standard of accuracy for LLMs with less developer effort.

 Learn more about Lamini Memory Tuning: https://www.lamini.ai/blog/lamini-memory-tuning